The mission of AER Accreditation Program is to advance excellence in the field of blindness and low vision services by ensuring that:

-The National Accreditation Council has chief responsibility for setting and enforcing standards set forth in the Accreditation Program.
+The Accreditation Council has chief responsibility for setting and enforcing standards set forth in the Accreditation Program.
 The Council acts as the overseeing body that ensures that the standards are current, relevant, and advance excellence in service delivery and that those entities seeking accreditation meet the standards.
 The primary responsibilities of the Council include:

 - Approve and or deny accreditation.